 SAMANTHA: Yeah. so for those that are tuning in, hello, welcome. if you have any questions as we go along, please, by all means, pop them in the chat.
-We'd love to hear from you. but so AMANDA and I go way back.
-Actually, I got the notification on Facebook today that my first.
-The spring in house with Fairmont state university was 10 years ago.
+We'd love to hear from you. but so Aamanda and I go way back.
+Actually, I got the notification on Facebook today that my first spring in-house with Fairmont State University was 10 years ago last week.

 AMANDA: Wow.
-Welcome to the double digits.
-Years in the business.
-Right.
+Welcome to the double digit years in the business.

-SAMANTHA: Terrifying. yeah, so I, I went to Fairmont state university.
-And was part of their ballroom club and eventually their ballroom team and at the time, AMANDA and her partner Andrew, were kind of are like real coaches are our coaches.
-That would pop in once every so often and be like, no, you gotta lock this in a little bit more.
-This is, this is not going to cut it.
+SAMANTHA: Terrifying.
+I went to Fairmont State University and was part of their ballroom club and eventually their ballroom team.
+At the time, Amanda and her partner Andrew were kind of like real coaches.
+Our coaches that would pop in once every so often and be like, no, you gotta lock this in a little bit more.
+This is not going to cut it.

 So what do you remember?
 Like what, what do you take away from that teaching experience in a university and you've gone on to continue to teach with middle schools and high school.
 So what is that coaching experience been like compared to the traditional in studio experience?